Sorry, you need to enable JavaScript to visit this website.

 There is no single body responsible for youth employment and entrepreneurship as the domain covers several policy areas – most importantly education, youth, labour market, economic affairs - which have established a different division of tasks between different ministries responsible for policy areas and between local and central level.
 The main governmental authorities relevant to youth employment and entrepreneurship are as follows:

-The guidance services are currently financed with the support of EU structural assistance, specifically European Social Fund.
-The services in the education sector (which are more directly targeted to youth and which also include pedagogical counselling and other support for learning) have a dedicated budget 13 664 413 euros for the years 2023-2029.
+The guidance services are during the 2021-2027 programming period financed with the support of EU structural assistance, specifically European Social Fund Plus (ESF+).
+Estonia receives €534 million from ESF+ for the years 2021-2027 to address social, health, lifelong learning and labour market needs.
+This funding covers both education sector services (which are more directly targeted to youth and include pedagogical counselling and other support for learning) and active labour market measures (where young people are one of the target groups among other population).
+Specific budget allocations for individual service categories within this total allocation have not been publicly disclosed.
 Currently, in Estonia, apprenticeship studies are less common than traditional school-based programmes.
 Workplace-based study-schemes are not used widely.